-- placing new development on vacant parcels that will enhance existing development. - Continue to develop Downtown Braselton.
-Having a vibrant downtown is an asset and catalyst for the town's housing market, because a majority of home buyers and renters desire downtown amenities nearby, even if they live elsewhere.
+- placing new development on vacant parcels that will enhance existing development. - vibrant downtown is an asset and catalyst for the town's housing market, because a majority of home buyers and renters desire downtown amenities nearby, even if they live elsewhere.
 This can be achieved by: - Encouraging mixed-use development in the downtown core; - Incentivizing adaptive re-use downtown through streamlining approval processes; and - Applying zoning policies that allow for unique and differentiated housing types that allow for market segmentation.